Advice

 ML and Haskell are of static functional programming languages family, and ML is the first functional language which use use of the Hindley–Milner type inference algorithm, which can automatically infer the type of most of the expression.

-READ ALSO: What is the best material for a cycling jersey?
+READ ALSO: What is the purpose of hereditary movie?

 How closely related is Haskell to Lisp?